microsoft/FluidFramework/packages/dds/tree/docs/modular-change-family/README.md

 The purpose of `ModularChangeFamily` is twofold:

-1. Encapsulate the data and logic associated with the tree-ness of documents so that it can be used no matter what kind of field is present in the document.
+1. Encapsulates the logic for handling changes to nodes.
 2. Allow collaborative editing of documents with fields of different kinds.

 ## Revision Info